Group calls local coach’s prayers with football team unconstitutional in warning to district

 Wallace was named the head football coach at Cameron High in March 2019.
 The Dragons play in a district semifinal game against the Savannah Savages on Friday night.

-The FFRF has 30,000 members across the county, including 400 members in Missouri.
+The FFRF has 30,000 members across the country, including 400 members in Missouri.